Prospect Park (Brooklyn): Layout

 In Olmsted and Vaux's final plan for the park, it was divided into three distinct zones: an open section, a wooded section, and a waterside section.
 The Parade Ground at the far southwestern corner was excluded from the system of zones.

 The first zone consisted of the Long Meadow, a wide open space along the west side of the park.
 It contains two entrances through tunnels: Meadowport Arch and Endale Arch.
 The Third Street Playground, Harmony Playground, bandshell, and the picnic and tennis houses are also located here.
 West Drive traverses this section of Prospect Park.

-The second zone is the wooded area in the middle of the park called the Ravine, and contains the headwaters of the park's watercourse.
-In this zone, on the northeast side of the park, there are several points of interest: the Vale of Cashmere, the Rose Garden, the Zucker Natural Exploration Area, and the Prospect Park Zoo.
+The second zone is the wooded area in the middle of the park and contains the headwaters of the park's watercourse.
+In this zone, on the northeast side of the park, there are several points of interest: the Ravine, the Vale of Cashmere, the Rose Garden, the Zucker Natural Exploration Area, and the Prospect Park Zoo.
 The area contains the Nethermead Arch, an elaborate triple-span bridge.
 Quaker Hill and the Friends Cemetery are located near the southwest boundary of Prospect Park.
 Lookout Hill, as well as a large open space called the Nethermead, are located to the south and east of Quaker Hill, respectively.
 The Ravine also contains the Midwood, an old-growth forest incorporated into Prospect Park during its construction.

 The third zone is along the park's south side and consists of Prospect Lake, as well as a peninsula jutting eastward from the lake's northern shore.
 It is the outlet for the Lullwater, a meandering stream.
 The Lullwater contains the classical-style Boathouse, a city- and federally-designated landmark, on the Lullwater's eastern shore.
 To the south, along the lake's eastern shore, are the White Levy Esplanade, as well as the LeFrak Center at Lakeside, a multipurpose recreation center.
 The LeFrak Center at Lakeside consists of a pair of one-story structures, which share a planted roof.
 The rink's ceiling contains abstract light-colored streaks on a blue background, which are intended to represent skaters' movements.
 Also part of the LeFrak Center is a building with a cafe, offices, and event space.

 Parkside Avenue, a roughly west–east street, divides the southwestern part of Prospect Park from the rest of the park.
 This detached sliver of parkland is bounded by Parkside Avenue to the north, Coney Island Avenue to the west, Caton Avenue to the south, and Parade Place to the east.
 It contains the Parade Ground, which has fifteen numbered courts and fields for various sports.